jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Each 4k_mmm directory contains a set of scripts to run for different version's of Halo Online Eldewrito 0.7.1.

-First You need to determine what version of Halo Online Eldewrito 0.7.1 you want to use & then run the scripts set that you need in order!
+Next You need to determine what version of Halo Online Eldewrito 0.7.1 you want to use & then run the scripts set that you need in order!

 To use the scripts set's you must first have a mod to apply them to.